 ## (Intr)

-## size -0.054
+## size -0.059

-One question people have is, "What is the Correlation of Fixed Effects
+One question people have is, “What is the

-in the output from glmer()
+Correlation of Fixed Effects in the output from

-?
+glmer()?
 Here the Correlation of Fixed Effects

-got smaller, there is some chance the intercept (Intr
+is some chance the intercept (Intr) would get bigger (i.e.,

-) would get bigger (i.e., there is a small negative correlation between size
+there is a small negative correlation between size and

-We can fit GHQ models with lme4::glmer(..., nAGQ = pts)
+We can fit GHQ models with lme4::glmer(..., nAGQ = pts),

 ## fit model